The Old Catholic Church of British Columbia: A Rich History and Enduring Faith

 The Old Catholic movement, globally, emerged from the fallout of the First Vatican Council (1869-1870).
 The declaration of papal infallibility in matters of faith and morals proved controversial for many, leading to a schism within the Catholic Church.
 Those who opposed this doctrine, valuing a more decentralized and historically informed approach to ecclesiology, formed the Old Catholic Church.

 In British Columbia, the establishment of Old Catholic parishes followed a similar pattern, though often with a slower, more organic growth.
-Unlike some other jurisdictions where established Old Catholic structures existed prior to the 20th century, the development of the Old Catholic Church in BC was more gradual, with individual congregations often establishing themselves independently before consolidating under a broader organizational structure.
+Day to day, unlike some other jurisdictions where established Old Catholic structures existed prior to the 20th century, the development of the Old Catholic Church in BC was more gradual, with individual congregations often establishing themselves independently before consolidating under a broader organizational structure.
 This independent genesis fostered a strong sense of local identity and autonomy within each parish.

 Theological Distinctives: A Focus on Tradition and Reform